Pandora to cut 1,200 jobs as Q1 profit, sales fall

 Fewer promotions also hit sales in the quarter, but this is part of the firm's broader strategy to revive the brand as it has acknowledged that the level of discounts had been too high.

-The firm will start using more "influencers" and celebrities to entice young shoppers and the use of Colombian pop singer Shakira to promote jewelleries in Latin America had been positive, Chief Financial Officer Anders Boyer told Reuters.
+The firm will start using more "influencers" and celebrities to entice young shoppers and the use of Colombian pop singer Shakira to promote jewellery in Latin America had been positive, chief financial officer Anders Boyer told Reuters.

-Earnings before interest, tax, depreciation and amortisation (EBITDA) fell 12 per cent to 1.5 billion Danish crowns, but topped the 1.3 billion expected by analysts in a Reuters poll.
+Earnings before interest, tax, depreciation and amortisation (Ebitda) fell 12 per cent to 1.5 billion Danish kroner (S$306 million), but topped the 1.3 billion expected by analysts in a Reuters poll.

-JP Morgan analysts said the earnings were "slightly better than feared" and Pandora shares rose 2.5 per cent in early trading to 276 crowns, still far from its 2016 peak of 1,000 crowns.
+JP Morgan analysts said the earnings were "slightly better than feared" and Pandora shares rose 2.5 per cent in early trading to 276 kroner, still far from its 2016 peak of 1,000 kroner.
+REUTERS